j-osua/Video-RAG-master/readme.md

 - Note that you can also use our pipeline in any LVLMs, only need to modify #line 160 and #line 175 in vidrag_pipeline.py

+✏️ Citation

-If you find our paper and code useful in your research, please consider giving a star and citation:
+If you find our paper and code useful in your research, please consider giving a star ⭐ and citation 📝:

 ```
 @misc{luo2024videoragvisuallyalignedretrievalaugmentedlong,